ABC Television (Australian TV network): 2000 to present

-ABC2, a second attempt at a digital-only television channel, was launched on 7 March 2005, running on a budget of $3 million per year.
+ABC Family, a second attempt at a digital-only television channel, was launched on 7 March 2005, running on a budget of $3 million per year.
 Minister for Communications Helen Coonan inaugurated the channel at Parliament House three days later.
 Genre restrictions limiting the types of programming the channel could carry were lifted in October 2006; ABC2 was henceforth able to carry programming classified as comedy, drama, national news, sport and entertainment.

 The ABC Guide was a regular television broadcast shown during the off-air periods for both ABC HD and ABC2 on their respective channels.
 It was launched on 30 May 2006 and was initially available in Sydney, with all other digital ABC broadcast regions launching the guide at a later date.
 The channel provided a live audio-stream of DiG Radio, and also provided weather reports.
 The guide advertised new and popular television programs from both channels via informational slides.
 The design and colour scheme were based on ABC Online's branding of the time, with the use of light blue, orange, and white, with each slide using elements from the respective channel's on-air branding.
 It was removed from channel 20 on 1 January 2008 when ABC HD relaunched as a full-time simulcast of ABC TV, and closed on 8 February 2008 when ABC2 was moved from channel 21 to channel 22 and began 24-hour broadcasting.

 In the lead-up to the 2007 federal election, the Australian Government (then Liberal) endorsed a proposal submitted to the Australian Communications and Media Authority by the ABC to launch a second digital channel targeted at children.
-The new channel, titled ABC Me, was to aim to provide at least 50% Australian-made content for children under 15.
-Unlike its predecessor, the ABC Kids channel, ABC Me would run from 6 am to 9 pm each day, and feature drama, comedy, animation and music.
-On 22 April 2009, the Labor government announced its commitment to the proposal as part of its response to the Australia 2020 Summit conducted in 2008, and ABC Me was launched on 4 December.
+The new channel, titled ABC3, was to aim to provide at least 50% Australian-made content for children under 15.
+Unlike its predecessor, the ABC Kids channel, ABC3 would run from 6 am to 9 pm each day, and feature drama, comedy, animation and music.
+On 22 April 2009, the Labor government announced its commitment to the proposal as part of its response to the Australia 2020 Summit conducted in 2008, and ABC3 was launched on 4 December.